 Residency Application Process

 All PGY-1 applicants apply through ERAS, the Electronic Residency Application Service, through your medical school.
 International medical graduate applicants also use ERAS through the ECFMG (Educational Commission for Foreign Medical Graduates).
 The ECFMG phone number is (215) 386-5900.
-International medical graduates will need a California Evaluation Status Letter from the California Medical Board; their phone number is (916) 263-2368.
+We are currently unable to sponsor visas.

 - Personal Statement

 - ECFMG Certificate (IMG’s)

 Your full application must be received by the October 15 deadline and must include all the above items plus the following:

 - Dean’s Letter

 We require that all applicants demonstrate a passing grade on the USMLE or COMLEX Step 1 prior to consideration of their residency application.
 UMSLE Step 2 CK and CS scores are not required in order to be offered an interview.
 However, a final passing score on both Step 2 CK and CS are required for final evaluation and ranking at our program.